voraczech/voraczech.com/content/prepper.md

   - calm
 ---

-About increasing possibilities during life situations and in everyday life.
-For those who want to be normal or just want to look normal.
+For those who want to live normally even in abnormal times.
+Or just want to look normal.

 - [Options](#options)
 - [Physical things](#physical-things)